welltoncosta/AffectFace/README.md

 sudo mysql

-CREATE USER 'ana'@'localhost' IDENTIFIED BY '123';
+CREATE USER 'usuario'@'localhost' IDENTIFIED BY '123';

 GRANT ALL PRIVILEGES ON .
-TO 'ana'@'localhost';
+TO 'usuario'@'localhost';

 FLUSH PRIVILEGES;